trustedci/OSCRP/OSCRP.md

 ### <a name="targeted"></a>Targeted

-**5-6.** A politically controversial project (the building of a new large-scale telescope) was subjected to attack by "hacktivists" who generated large quantities of protest mail to the mailboxes of the officers of the project and the project's informational contact address, rendering these mailboxes unusable due to the volume of messages.
+**5-7.** A politically controversial project (the building of a new large-scale telescope) was subjected to attack by "hacktivists" who generated large quantities of protest mail to the mailboxes of the officers of the project and the project's informational contact address, rendering these mailboxes unusable due to the volume of messages.
 Protesters also engaged in distributed denial-of-service attacks against the project's website, repeatedly knocking it offline.
 This made communication between the project and its supporters, the media, and citizenry who wished to learn more about the controversy extremely difficult.
 **Assets:** Servers (mail) and networks
 **Concerns:** Devices inaccessible and transport prevented
 **Consequences:** Lost science time and reduced reputation

-**5-7.** The primary mail server for a university's climate research group was hacked by protesters, who then copied off the mail from this server and made it public shortly before a scheduled world summit on climate change.
+**5-8.** The primary mail server for a university's climate research group was hacked by protesters, who then copied off the mail from this server and made it public shortly before a scheduled world summit on climate change.
 Subsequent media reports accused researchers (who said their words in private email messages were taken out of context) of fraud and conspiracy.
 In addition to the immediate impact of the security incident on the mail server and its usability, the aftermath of the intrusion included multiple separate fraud and misconduct investigations.
 Although these investigations failed to substantiate allegations of fraud, public confidence in climate change research was damaged.
 **Asset:** Internal data
 **Concern:** Data exposed
 **Consequences:** Reduced reputation and legal action

+**5-9.**
+**Asset:** Scientific data containing personally identifiable financial information, and being used in an economics study, was stored on a campus server designed to handle sensitive information.
+The data was made accessible to a handful of investigators and their students through the use of a secure enclave, including a variety of protective measures.
+A few weeks later, portions of the data appeared on the dark web.
+Given the protective measures taken to secure the information, investigators thought that the data most likely was either leaked by an insider, or through an "analog" security hole.
+**Concern:** Data exposed
+**Consequences:** Reduced reputation and legal action, including fines and inability to obtain future data or research funding.

-The point we emphasize with these examples is that computer security-related Consequences in Open Science can be as important as Consequences elsewhere, and researchers should not assume that simply because data are eventually intended to be published openly that they should not care about computer security.
+The point we emphasize with these examples is that computer security-related Consequences in Open Science can be as important as Consequences elsewhere, and researchers should not assume that simply because data is eventually intended to be published openly that they should not care about computer security.
 Nor should researchers assume that their institutions will protect them—at least not without active engagement between the PI and the institution.

 <!-- <a name="#how-to-use-this-document" / > -->